rivianpratama/Syncrotify/README.md

 <hr />

-Syncrotify is an Electron-based desktop application designed to sync your YouTube Music playlists directly to local storage, Rockbox-compatible MP3 players, and stock iPods.
+Syncrotify is an Electron-based desktop application designed to sync your YouTube Music playlists directly to local storage, MP3 players, and stock iPods.

 By utilizing an Electron (React + TypeScript) user interface and a headless Python synchronization engine, Syncrotify delivers a seamless and reliable offline music experience.